namra22/React-Playground/README.md

     - Folder: `searchAutoComplete`
     - Files: `SearchAutoComplete.js`, `Suggestion.js`
     - Description: Components for a search autocomplete feature.
 SearchAutoComplete component needs Suggested list to autoccomplete the Search result user is looking for.
+15. ### Feature Flags
+    - Folder: `feature-flag,Context`
+    - Files: `index.js`
+    - Description: The FeatureFlags component dynamically renders different features based on feature flags fetched from the data.js.
+It utilizes the FeatureFlagContext to check the status of each feature and conditionally renders the corresponding component.The FeatureFlagGlobalState component sets up the global context (FeatureFlagContext) and fetches feature flags from the data.js using featureFlagDataServiceCall.
+It provides the pending and enabled values to its children through the context.

 ## Usage